Christian left: Martin Luther King Jr.

-Jimmy Carter

-From a young age, 39th U.S. president Jimmy Carter showed a deep commitment to Christianity.
-In 1942, Carter became a deacon and teaches Sunday school at Maranatha Baptist Church in Plains, Georgia.
-At a private inauguration worship service, the preacher was Nelson Price, the pastor of Roswell Street Baptist Church of Marietta, Georgia.
-During his 1966 and 1970 Georgia gubernatorial campaigns, as well as his 1976 presidential campaign, Carter appealed largely to conservative Christian and rural voters.
-As president, Carter prayed several times a day, and professed that Jesus was the driving force in his life.
-Carter had been greatly influenced by a sermon he had heard as a young man.
-It asked, "If you were arrested for being a Christian, would there be enough evidence to convict you?"
-In 2000, Carter severed his membership with the Southern Baptist Convention, saying the group's doctrines did not align with his Christian beliefs, while still a member of the Cooperative Baptist Fellowship.
-In 2007, together with former President Clinton, he founded the New Baptist Covenant organization for social justice.

 Beliefs

 Homosexuality

 The Christian left generally approaches homosexuality differently from some other Christian political groups.
 This approach can be driven by focusing on issues differently despite holding similar religious views, or by holding different religious ideas.
 Those in the Christian left who have similar ideas as other Christian political groups but a different focus may view Christian teachings on certain issues, such as the Bible's prohibitions against killing or criticisms of concentrations of wealth, as far more politically important than Christian teachings on social issues emphasized by the religious right, such as opposition to homosexuality.
 Others in the Christian left have not only a different focus on issues from other Christian political groups, but different religious ideas as well.

 For example, some members of the Christian left may consider discrimination and bigotry against homosexuals to be immoral, but they differ on their views towards homosexual sex.
 Some believe homosexual sex to be immoral but unimportant compared with issues relating to social justice, or even matters of sexual morality involving heterosexual sex.
 Others assert that some homosexual practices are compatible with the Christian life.
 Such members believe common biblical arguments used to condemn homosexuality are misinterpreted, and that biblical prohibitions of homosexual practices are actually against a specific type of homosexual sex act, i.e. pederasty, the sodomizing of young boys by older men.
 Thus, they hold biblical prohibitions to be irrelevant when considering modern same-sex relationships.